 Our Standard Hillside Rooms are ideal for intimate weekend stays.
 These non-view rooms feature a king bed with full bath (some without tub).

-Our ADA-compliant accessible rooms are located on the lobby floor and offer a beautiful view of our oasis gardens.
-Our accessible rooms are equipped with a full bath with railings.
-The Inn is an historic lodge which first opened in 1927.
-Rooms with roll in showers and pool access are available at our Furnace Creek Ranch property, located immediately below the Inn.
-For additional details, availability and to reserve an accessible room, please call Central Reservation at (800) 236-7916.
+Although the Inn is a historic building first opened in 1927, we do provide accessible rooms located on the lobby floor that offer a beautiful view of our oasis gardens.
+These accessible rooms are equipped with a full bath with railings.
+Rooms with roll in showers and pool access are available at our Furnace Creek Ranch property located immediately below the Inn (www.furnacecreekresort.com/lodging/the-ranch-at-furnace-creek ).
+For additional details please call Central Reservations at (800) 236-7916.

 Our one-bedroom suites include a king-sized bed, as well as a pull-out sofa in the parlor.